OpenDominion/OpenDominion/CONTRIBUTING.md

 ### How to update

-For updating your local development environment, do a `git pull`, optionally followed by a `composer install`, `yarn isntall` and/or `gulp`, depending on which files have changed.
+For updating your local development environment, do a `git pull`, optionally followed by a `composer install`, `yarn install` and/or `gulp`, depending on which files have changed.

 ### How to reset